MUTANT BIG CATS - WHITE TIGERS (PAGE 2)

 Kesari's offspring Ranjit, Bharat, and Priya were all outcrossed with unrelated orange tigers to introduce fresh blood (heterozygotes bred from Bharat or Priya went to Gulf Breeze Zoo).
 The three were eventually sold to Hunt's Bros' International Animal Exchange (IAE) in 1987 where Bharat remained.
 Ranjit and Priya went to Hunts Bros' International Wildlife Park, Grand Prairie, Texas (now closed).
 NZP had a non-breeding brother and sister pair of orange Bengal tigers, offspring of Bharat and a supposedly pure Bengal from Knoxville, for many years.

-The owner of the Rare Feline Breeding Center, Robert Baudy, claims his white tigers to be pure Amur stock.
+The owner of the Rare Feline Breeding Center, Robert Baudy, claimed his white tigers to be pure Amur stock, however none of them were registered as Amur tigers.
+Whether he knew it or not, his tigers had inherited the white gene from A Bengal or Bengal-Amur ancestor.
 Because of Tony, most white tigers in the USA are a mix of Amur and Bengal.
 Because of international loans and sales, only a few in India are pure Bengal.
-Baudy only realised his Amur tigers had white genes after one sold to Marwell Zoo, UK developed white spots.
+Baudy only realised his supposedly pure Amur tigers had white genes after one sold to Marwell Zoo, UK developed white spots.
+Baudy's first supposedly pure Amur white tiger was named Boris.
 Baudy bred Rewati to an unregistered Amur tiger because she would not mate with a Bengal tiger, however Rewati did not produce any cubs while with Baudy.
 Rewati preferred the Amur because both Rewati and the Amur tiger had been hand reared and "spoke the same language".
-Baudy sold a pair of white, supposedly pure Amur tigers, Raisa and Gorby, to Beauval Zoo in France.
+Baudy sold a pair of white, supposedly pure Amur (Siberian) tigers, Raisa and Gorby, to Beauval Zoo in France - it is highly unlikely that they were pure Amur and their white offspring are described as white Bengal (or Bengal-Amur) tigers.
 Some of Raisa and Gorby's offspring went to a Dutch zoo and some to Colchester Zoo, England.
-Baudy sold 2 white tigers to boxer Mike Tyson (they ended up in a rescue centre as Tyson was refused a licencefor them) and one to Von Uhl -Tony's original owner.
+Baudy sold 2 white tigers to boxer Mike Tyson (they ended up in a rescue centre as Tyson was refused a licence for them) and one to Von Uhl - Tony's original owner.
+Baudy also sent white tigers to the Lowery Park Zoo in Florida where they had a litter of cubs.

-In 1973 a supposedly unrelated orange Bengal tiger named Poona was sent from Chicago Brookfield Zoo to Washington to breed with either Mohini, Rewati or Kesari.
+In 1973 an unrelated orange Bengal (actually Indo-Chinese) tiger named Poona was sent from Chicago Brookfield Zoo to Washington to breed with either Mohini, Rewati or Kesari.
 According to Brookfield Zoo, Poona was born in Seattle 7th August 1962 and was listed as Panthera tigris corbetti (North Indochinese tiger).
-This appears to be a mistake; according to Sankhala, Poona was born at New Delhi zoo to Moti (male) and Homa (white daughter of Raja and Rani).
-Poona mated with 15 year old Mohini in 1973, but no cubs resulted.
-Poona bred with Kesari, resulting in 6 orange cubs; but only Marvina (female) survived (hand-raised).
-Brookfield Zoo claimed Poona was not a heterozygote from New Delhi zoo, but Thornton and Sankhala state otherwise.
-Poona fathered cubs by 2 other tigresses at Brookfield zoo and 50% would have been heterozygotes.
+Poona of Chicago appears to have been confused by Sankhala and Thornton with a heterozygous orange tiger named Poona born at New Delhi zoo to Moti (male) and Homa (white daughter of Raja and Rani).
+Poona of Chicago mated with 15 year old Mohini in 1973, but no cubs resulted.
+He was also bred to Kesari, resulting in 6 orange cubs in 1973; but only Marvina (female) survived (hand-raised).
+Brookfield Zoo stated that their Poona was not the heterozygote from New Delhi zoo as claimed by Thornton and Sankhala.
+Poona of Chicago fathered cubs by 2 other tigresses at Brookfield zoo and 50% would have been heterozygotes.
 One may have gone to Racine zoo.
 Neither Poona, nor Marvina were registered Bengal tigers nor listed in the white tiger studbook.
-Poona's mother Homa was quadruple first cousin to Kesari (all of their parents - Raja, Rani, Mohini, Sampson - were siblings) which may have been why 5 out of 6 cubs in Kesari's first litter died in 1973.

 Prior to 1974, Cincinnati Zoo director, Ed Maruska, was anxious to acquire a white tiger, but zoos would not sell at any price.
 In 1974 Marvina, Kesari and Ramana were boarded at the Cincinnati Zoo during renovations in Washington.
 Zoo 2000 quoted Devra Klieman of the NZP as saying "I was well aware of the white gene and told Cincinnati not to breed from any of these tigers."
 NZP had attempted unsuccessfully to breed Ramana to Kesari prior to their successful breeding at the Cincinnati Zoo in 1974.
 Cincinnati Zoo responded that while Ramana and Kesari had refused to mate in Washington, they had mated almost as soon as they arrived in Cincinnati.
 The Ramana-Kesari mating produced 3 white and 1 orange cub, all healthy, born just after Ramana's death from a kidney infection.
 The cubs were white male Ranjit (sent to HDZ), 2 white females Bharat and Priya, and orange male Peela (the latter 3 were returned to Washington).
 These were the last registered pure-bred Bengal tigers born in North America.
 Inbreeding for white tigers had coincidentally kept the Bengal bloodline pure.